Programs & Events

 From crackerbarrel programs about “Chester’s Characters” and “Behind the Scenes of 'It Happened to Jane'” to lectures on Connecticut River steamboats and locally made tools, the Chester Historical Society presents several free public programs each year, such as the Vintage Base Ball Game we've played every September with Deep River and Essex teams by 1857 rules.

-We're beginning 2018 with a program on the history of the Valley Railroad with local railroad historian Max Miller.
-Read all about the program here.
+We began 2018 with a program on the history of the Valley Railroad with local railroad historian Max Miller.
+We are looking forward to our springtime Creative Challenge in April and to opening the museum at the start of June.

 In 2017, we hosted a program about the Silliman family and their company.
 Read about it here.
 We also presented a program by longtime Chester resident Nathan Jacobson about the Waterhouse Grist Mill (read about it here) and a program by Dr. Gary Ford about his new book about Constance Baker Motley (go here for details).